-Over 1.5 billion people celebrate the Muslim holy month of Ramadan every spring.
+Over 1.5 billion people celebrate the Muslim holy month of Ramadan every year.
 Even if you don't celebrate Ramadan yourself, it's polite to know how to wish someone a happy Ramadan.
 Keep reading for appropriate Ramadan greetings for the Muslim celebrants in your life.

 Ramadan Greetings in Arabic

 There are a few standard greetings and Ramadan wishes that are encouraging to Muslims during Ramadan.
 Take a look at the most common Ramadan greetings in Arabic and what they mean in English.

 The most common greeting during Ramadan is Ramadan Mubarak (Rah-ma-dawn Moo-bar-ack).
 It essentially means "blessed Ramadan" or "happy Ramadan."